-The final part of your assessment should be the tax you are going to pay on your earnings.
+The final part of your assessment as software developers should be the tax you are going to pay on your earnings.
 How much tax you pay will depend on where you live, of course, but plenty of devs forget to factor this into their hourly quotes until it comes to tax day.

 Ideally, you should build a business plan each year, which details how much you expect to earn and the amount of tax you will pay on this.
 You can then adjust your quotes for projects to take into account the tax you will pay on these earnings.

 If you are in the US, it’s worth recognizing that many of the expenses you incur as a freelance software developer – in particular, equipment and any travel you have to do as part of your job – can be written off as a business expense.
 This can dramatically lower the amount of tax you pay on your earnings, which in turn can lower your quoted rate, which in turn can make you a more competitive prospect when you are bidding for work.